human-pangenomics/HPRC_metadata/submissions/HPRC_DEEPCONSENSUS_v1pt2_2023_12_q20/readme.md

 Wrangled CSV has 197 filenames (loss: 0)
 TSV has 197 filenames (loss: 0)

-Has a lot of metadata conflicts:
+Has some metadata conflicts:
-* WashU / UWash inconsistency -- these are different universities in different states
+* ~~WashU / UWash inconsistency -- these are different universities in different states~~ Apparently this is fine?
 * Conflict in 'study' field indicate that this is HPRC data that got uploaded to the HPRC PLUS BioProject, or maybe vice versa?
 * Some samples submitted with 'second library prep' in notes field but this didn't get transferred over
 * Minor conflict in 'filetype' field (fastq/fastq.gz -- probably inconsequential)